Paris planning overview

 $$

-The Louvre is the museum anchor that can control the hotel base, ticket timing, and first full day for many first Paris trips.
+The Louvre is the museum reference that can control the hotel base, ticket timing, and first full day for many first Paris trips.

 Louvre / Tuileries Museum